Accepting. Caring. Loving.

 The 12 Steps were created by the founders of Alcoholics Anonymous to establish guidelines for the best way to overcome an addiction to alcohol.
 The program gained enough success in its early years for other addiction support groups to adapt the steps to their own needs.
 Today there are various programs helping a wide variety of addictions that are centered around the 12 steps.

 Although the 12 Steps are heavy on spirituality, many nonreligious people have found the program immensely helpful.
 The language emphasizes the presence of God as each participant understands him, allowing for different interpretations and religious beliefs.

 The purpose of Celebrate Recovery is to celebrate God’s healing power in our live through the 12 Steps and 8 Recovery Principles.
 By working and applying these biblical principles, we begin to grow spiritually.
 We become free from addictive, compulsive, and dysfunctional behaviors.
 This freedom creates peace, serenity, joy, and most importantly, a stronger personal relationship with God and others.

 Celebrate Recovery provides a “Safe Place” for real life change in Jesus Christ.
 As participants personally work through biblically-based steps in the context of the Christian community, we recognize truth, that we need each other to grow personally and spiritually.
 This is a place we can fully become who God created us to be.

 If you are struggling with addiction and looking for a group to support you – we are here for you.
 Join our Celebrate Recovery here at Middletown United Methodist Church on Tuesdays at 6:30pm in the Connection Center.
-Can’t make it to a meeting?
-Check out our Celebrate Recovery podcast.
+If you have any questions or concerns about Celebrate Recovery, please contact our Associate Pastor, Marcus Price.